howerj/web.anapnea/txt/hackgreen.md

 ![hackgreen](/img/jpg/hackgreen/IMG_20130720_115247.jpg "A very 1980s command
 center")

+More old, and robust, electronics.
+I wonder how much of this could be replaced by a single desktop computer.

 ![hackgreen](/img/jpg/hackgreen/IMG_20130720_115351.jpg "Bikini state Red!")

+I find old electronics fascinating, how they could build and design such systems without the level of computer aided design we have nowadays as well as the sophistication of such systems, even though primitive by todays standards.
+This was once *futuristic*, nowadays computers are ubiquitous, in places where we do not even know about.

 ![hackgreen](/img/jpg/hackgreen/IMG_20130720_124942.jpg "Computer, they are not built like they used to be, they're built better!")

+Once a super secret warning system where just taking a picture of this system would have been treasonous, it is now on display for all (who pay) to see!

 ![hackgreen](/img/jpg/hackgreen/IMG_20130720_125427.jpg "Early Warning System moved from RAF Wycome")
 ![hackgreen](/img/jpg/hackgreen/IMG_20130720_125436.jpg "Early Warning System, different shot")

+More **COMMUNISM**, unfortunately anything related to the soviet union was placed in ill lit areas to create atmosphere which made taking photos difficult.

 ![hackgreen](/img/jpg/hackgreen/IMG_20130720_125823.jpg "More COMMUNISM!")
 ![hackgreen](/img/jpg/hackgreen/IMG_20130720_125840.jpg "Even *more* COMMUNISM!")

+### Not shown here

+There is a lot that is not shown here, either because I decided not to upload those pictures or because it is of an audio-visual nature.
+There are sounds, alarms, recording and videos playing as well that I could not capture.
+I think it is a good trip out.

 [website]: http://www.hackgreen.co.uk/
 [Wikipedia]: https://en.wikipedia.org/wiki/Hack_Green_Secret_Nuclear_Bunker